KDE/digikam-doc/asset_management/data_protection.rst

 Main Factors of Digital Data Loss
 ---------------------------------

-Of course we're not talking about losing BlueRays on the road or in a fire - that kind of loss is just the same as traditional paper copies or negatives.
+Of course we're not talking about losing Blue-rays on the road or in a fire - that kind of loss is just the same as traditional paper copies or negatives.
 We are talking about problems with the so called *New Media*.

 Problems with digital data can roughly be categorized into the following areas of concern: